Peer Judging Defined

 - If you enter three or more times, you’ll need to judge at least 3 times

-There are typically 6-9 opportunities to judge other chapters’ entries during the year (we call them Rounds) and all entrants are notified via email.
-You can expect to see these judging notices regularly through July/August, after which the judging is on an unscheduled basis – if at all.
+There are typically 6-9 opportunities to judge other chapters’ entries during the year and all entrants are notified via email.
+You can expect to see these judging notices regularly through July/August, after which the judging is on an unscheduled basis.

 What’s the time commitment for judging?
 30 minutes to 2 hours, depending on the category; judging can be done anywhere you have a computer; it’s all online.

-When you judge 3 or more times during a calendar year, you’ll earn a $10 discount on membership dues for the coming year.
+When you judge 3 or more times during a calendar year, you’ll earn a $10 discount on membership dues the next time you renew.
 There is no limit to the amount of judging you can do, as long as you’re qualified to judge the categories you choose.

 We polled several of our long-time judges, to ask them Why Judge?
 Here’s what they said: